 - Stresses - Anxiety, worry, and other frustrations of life

 - Interaction with drugs - certain drugs such as lithium, anti malarials, anti-inflamatories, some blood pressure medications (Beta Blockers) and antibiotics can act as Primary Triggers at the outset of taking them, and often just by the act of ceasing taking them

 Secondary triggers - There are many secondary psoriasis triggers that may be involved in aggravating the condition, some of which apply to most sufferers while others only play a role in a select number of sufferers due to their genetic makeup.

-These secondary triggers are related to issues such as diet, lifestyle, chemical exposure, hormones, drugs, and stress.
+These secondary triggers are related to issues such as diet, lifestyle, chemical exposure, hormones, drugs, high alcohol intake, obesity and stress.
 Diet and stress play the most significant part in aggravating psoriatic lesions as these factors are related to histamine release and may affect inflammatory processes.

-Is Psoriasis contageous?: No. A long time ago people with psoriasis were not understood and were believed to have leprosy, a curable viral condition characterised by red lesions and shedding skin and other tissues.
-The similarity to psoriasis resulted in many people with psoriasis being placed into Leper colonies, and not surprisingly, they developed leprosy as well.
+Is Psoriasis contagious?
+No. In the past, psoriasis was not well understood and people suffering the condition were believed to have leprosy, a curable viral condition characterised by red lesions and shedding skin and other tissues.
+The similarity to psoriasis resulted in many people with psoriasis being placed into Leper colonies, and not surprisingly, they developed leprosy as a consequence.

 Types of Psoriasis